WKU Student Publications Policy Manual

 The only rule here is never let the source or anyone else believe that your receiving a gift from a source could affect your stories.
 If that means not accepting the gift, don’t accept it.
 If you do a feature story on a 99-year-old man who makes toothpick candle holders for shut-ins and he offers you one as a remembrance of him, don’t turn it down because it would compromise your ethical code.

 But if you are reporting a story about a strip-bar that’s opening across the street from the Newman Center and when the owner shakes your hand after an interview you find $100 in your palm, that’s a different story.
 Somewhere between those two ludicrous examples, find a happy medium.
-And consult the editor-in-chief anytime you are faced with this problem — no matter how clear-cut the answer seems to be.
+And consult the editor-in-chief or your advisers anytime you are faced with this problem — no matter how clear-cut the answer seems to be.

 Free tickets, passes or discounts